Leon Schlesinger: Early life and career

-After Schlesinger worked at a theatre as an usher, songbook agent, actor, and manager (including the Palace Theatre in Buffalo, New York), he founded Pacific Title & Art Studio in 1919, where most of his business was producing title cards for silent films.
-As talking pictures ("talkies") replaced them in 1929 and 1930, Schlesinger looked for ways to capitalise on the new technology and stay in business.
-Some film historians, like Tom Sito, claim that he helped finance the Warner Brothers' first talkie, The Jazz Singer (1927).
-He then secured a contract with the studio to produce its brand-new Looney Tunes series, and he signed animators Hugh Harman and Rudy Ising to create these cartoons with their Bosko character as the star.
+After Schlesinger worked in theaters as an usher, songbook agent, actor, and manager, including at the Palace Theatre in Buffalo, New York, he founded Pacific Title & Art Studio in 1919, where most of his business was producing title cards for silent films.
+As talking pictures ("talkies") replaced silents in 1929 and 1930, Schlesinger looked for ways to capitalize on the new technology and stay in business.
+Some film historians, like Tom Sito, claim that he helped finance Warner Bros.'s first talkie, The Jazz Singer (1927).
+He then secured a contract with the studio to produce its brand-new Looney Tunes series, and he signed a group of former Winkler Pictures animators led by Hugh Harman and Rudolf Ising to create these cartoons, with their character Bosko as the star.

 Schlesinger's Westerns

-In 1932 and 1933 Leon Schlesinger produced six B-movie Westerns for Warners starring John Wayne.
+In 1932 and 1933 Leon Schlesinger produced six B-movie Westerns for Warner Bros. starring John Wayne.